-Worcester Auto Accident Lawyer
+Worcester Motor Vehicle Accident Lawyer

 At the law office of Peter Ventura, we handle car accident cases of all kinds — the soft-tissue injuries that could keep you away from work for a few weeks, and the very serious and sometimes catastrophic injury cases which involve permanent injuries and lifelong problems and consequences.
 We routinely examine all sources of compensation for every claim including the other driver’s liability insurance, and even the client’s own underinsured motorist coverage and any other sources of compensation available to satisfy the client’s damages.